KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 4. Normalisation

 Your Class 12 marks are standardised across central boards and different states.
-The process ensures an accurate and fair rank calculator; however, it can affect percentile values depending on variations in board marking schemes.
+The process ensures a fair rank calculation; however, it can affect percentile values depending on variations in board marking schemes.

 5. Tie-Break Conditions and Subject Priority